 It’s a trade off.
 I hold a concentrated portfolio of Canadian stocks.
 What I give up in greater diversification, I gain in the business strength and potential for the companies that I own to not fail.
 They have wide moats or exist in an oligopoly situation.
-For the majority of the Canadian component of my RRSP account I own 7 companies in the banking, telco and pipeline space.
-I like to call it the Canadian wide moat 7 portfolio.
-I also hold oil and gas stocks at a 12-15% weighting.
-The Canadian contingent then takes a backseat to our U.S. stock portfolio.
-I always encourage readers to consider a portfolio that holds more moaty sectors including the grocers and railways.
+For the majority of the Canadian component of our RRSP accounts (for my wife and I) we own companies in the financial, telco, grocers, utility and pipeline space.
+These are sectors that have historically outperformed.
+We can call it the Canadian Wide Moat Portfolio.
+We also hold Canadian oil and gas stocks at a 12-15% weighting.
+The Canadian contingent then takes a backseat to our U.S. stock portfolios.
+Always remember to check in on your Canadian home bias.

 Like many Canadian investors I discovered over the years that my Canadian stocks that happen to pay very generous dividends were beating the total return performance of the market.
 You’ll find that market-beating event demonstrated by the Beat The TSX Portfolio.
 Over longer periods you’ll see that BTSX beat the TSX 60 by over 2% annual.
 That approach finds value and profitability in addition to business moats.
 Keep in mind it is the share prices that drive returns, not the dividends.
 I seek total return as I manage risk.

-Eventually, I moved to the stock portfolio approach.
+Eventually, I moved to the wide moat stock portfolio approach.

 Big moats under pressure

-All said and in response, the Bank of Canada has cut rates twice and estimates call for an aggressive rate cut cycle.
+Bank of Canada has cut rates and estimates call for an aggressive rate cut cycle.
 This is taking pressure off of rate-sensitive equities.
 We appear to be back in a lower inflation, disinflationary environment.

 Wide Moat 7